Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Deitei-me:―e sonhei que estava longe, para além de Pekin, nas fronteiras da Tartaria, no kìosque d'um convento de Lamas, ouvindo maximas prudentes e suaves que escorriam, com um aroma fino de chá, dos labios de um Buddha vivo.

-I lay down: and I dreamed that I was far away, beyond Peking, in the borders of Tartary, in the kiosk of a lama's convent, listening to wise and gentle maxims that flowed, with a delicate aroma of tea, from the lips of a living Buddha.
+I lay down: - and I dreamed that I was far away, beyond Peking, on the borders of Tartary, in the kiosk of a Lama monastery, listening to prudent and gentle maxims that flowed, with a fine aroma of tea, from the lips of a living Buddha.

 Capítulo I